jcorredorc/home_service_robot/README.md

 run scripts

 ### Create a map.

 The script launches the **slam_gmapping** package, this package can create a 2-D occupancy grid map from laser and pose data collected by the mobile robot.
-To drive the robot in the world is used the teleoperation package.
+The teleoperation package is used to drive the robot in the world.

 ```
 sh scripts/test_slam.sh
 ```

-Create a map driving the robot throught the world. before close de gmapping and rviz terminals, save the map,
+Create a map driving the robot throught the world.
+Before close de gmapping and rviz terminals, save the map,

 ```
 rosrun map_server map_saver -f ~/gmapping_01